mikalaiyurkin/umlcharter/docs/sequence_diagram/README.md

 <details>
 <summary><h3>Group actions</h3></summary>

-Certain actions in the flow can be grouped to visually amplify the logical relations between the actions.
+Certain actions in the flow can be grouped to visually highlight the logical relations between the actions.

 To do that you have to use the context manager `group` called from the diagram instance